x3zapper/tp/docs/DeveloperGuide.md

 1. User chooses to add a new contact.
 2. User enters contact details (e.g., name, phone, email, address).
-3. AddressBook parses the contact details.
+3. CustomerRelationBook parses the contact details.
-4. AddressBook validates each field details.
+4. CustomerRelationBook validates each field details.
-5. AddressBook checks for duplicates.
+5. CustomerRelationBook checks for duplicates.
-6. AddressBook saves the new contact and confirms successful addition.
+6. CustomerRelationBook saves the new contact and confirms successful addition.

     Use case ends.